silentfuzzle/WikiNatural/README.md

 * Users can't set the starting page.
 * The map doesn't have arrows from one location to the next.
 * Panels have a tendency to flicker or disappear.
+* Information doesn't always span the entirety of a frame.